 The video landscape changed hard in the first quarter of 2026.
 Kling released version 3.0.
 Veo 3.1 added 4K and scene extension.
 Runway shipped Gen-4.5.
-Seedance 2.0 landed with multi-shot consistency.
+ByteDance released Seedance 2.0 — and Seedance 2.0 has since pulled clear of the pack.
+It now holds the #1 Elo rating on the Artificial Analysis Video Arena across both text-to-video (1,269) and image-to-video (1,351), ahead of Kling 3.0, Veo 3, and Runway Gen-4.5.
 Sora announced its own closure.

 Seven models matter right now.
-Each one is genuinely good at something different.
+One of them — Seedance 2.0 — is the current all-round leader.
+The others are specialists with real strengths you still want when the brief demands them.
 This is the short version of which to pick, when, and why.

 The quick version